Skip to content

 Indexing & distribution

-Documentation is chunked along Markdown structure (headings, code fences, table boundaries) so each chunk holds one self-contained idea: a single endpoint, a concept, a Q&A pair.
-Chunks are embedded locally with snowflake-arctic-embed2, a model that performs strongly on technical and code retrieval, and persisted into a SQLite vector store.
-The pre-indexed store ships as a compressed archive in Git LFS, and a scheduled job rebuilds it weekly from the latest Fenergo documentation, Stack Overflow exports, and Swagger specs.
-Developer machines simply git pull to refresh their embeddings, with first grounded query under five minutes from a clean clone, and no local re-indexing required.
+Documentation is chunked along Markdown structure so each chunk holds one self-contained idea: a single endpoint, a concept, a Q&A pair.
+Chunks are embedded locally with snowflake-arctic-embed2 and persisted into a SQLite vector store.
+The pre-indexed store ships as a compressed archive in Git LFS, and a scheduled job rebuilds it weekly.
+Developer machines simply git pull to refresh, with first grounded query under five minutes from a clean clone.

 Telemetry & observability

 A companion Phoenix OSS deployment captures every MCP tool call, giving engineering leads visibility into which docs are retrieved, retrieval latency, token consumption, and per-user activity.
-Phoenix is hosted by a small Aspire project in C# and deployed to Azure Container Apps for centralised, team-wide telemetry.
-Phoenix is also surfaced back into Claude Desktop as an MCP server, so leads can query traces in natural language.
+Phoenix is deployed to Azure Container Apps via a small Aspire project and surfaced back into Claude Desktop as an MCP server, so leads can query traces in natural language.

-Aspire Node.js TypeScript / ESM Python Model Context Protocol Claude Code / Desktop Phoenix OSS OpenTelemetry OpenInference Ollama SQLite (vector) YARP Docker Compose Azure Container Apps Git LFS
+Aspire Node.js TypeScript / ESM Python Rust Tauri Model Context Protocol Claude Code / Desktop Phoenix OSS OpenTelemetry OpenInference Ollama SQLite (vector) YARP Docker Compose Azure Container Apps Git LFS

 Reporting Accelerator: Real-time data synchronisation and reporting for CLM/AML platforms.